anthony-ng/Authentication-And-Authorization/README.md

-# P3 Sinatra Authentication And Authorization
+# Sinatra Authentication And Authorization

-## Learning Competencies

-* Implement user login and authentication.

 ## Summary

-Using Sinatra, create a user signin/signup and authenticate signed in users before displaying information.
-Start from the skeleton in the `authentication` directory which contains a shell of database, views and controllers.
+Using Sinatra, I created a simple user signin/signup and authenticate signed in users before displaying information.

 ## Releases